Learn about the fundamental differences between diamond electroplating and diamond vacuum brazing finishes.

 We’ve noticed that many use electroplating and vacuum brazing interchangeably and are symptomatic of a fundamental misunderstanding of the basic process of both methods.

 Single Layer vs. The Matrix

-But before we get into the differences, let’s see where there are some similarities.
-In contrast to both resin and sintered bonds, where the diamond grit is suspended within a matrix, electroplating and vacuum brazing are manufacturing techniques where the diamond is fully exposed.
+Before we get into the differences, let’s see where there are some similarities.
+In contrast to both Resin and Sintered bonds, where the diamond grit is suspended within a matrix, electroplating and vacuum brazing are manufacturing techniques where the diamond is fully exposed.
 Without a matrix required to wear or erode, the diamond grit immediately attacks the working surface.
 This direct contact with the material makes electroplating and vacuuming brazing very aggressive.